eclipse/vorto/docs/tutorials/create_mapping_pipeline.md

 Comment out or remove the other `amqp` configurations for now.
 We need them only at a later point.

-Run the Spring Boot App with `mvn clean install springBoot:run`.
+Run the Spring Boot App with `mvn clean install spring-boot:run`.
 The console should display no errors, meaning it has successfully connected to the Bosch IoT Hub (Eclipse Hono-based) via AMQP and is now ready to receive any messages from there.

 Wait!
 Before we can start sending data via MQTT again, we need to make some changes to the Bosch IoT Hub Device Registry.
 These changes are required by the Vorto middleware to work properly.